 AI Answers About Hepatitis C: Model Comparison

-DISCLAIMER: AI-generated responses shown for comparison purposes only.
-This is NOT medical advice.
-Always consult a licensed healthcare professional for medical decisions.
+DISCLAIMER: The AI-generated responses about hepatitis c shown below are for educational comparison only.
+This is NOT medical advice and should not be used for self-diagnosis or treatment decisions.
+Always consult a qualified healthcare professional about hepatitis c symptoms and treatment. [ai-answers-hepatitis-c]

 Hepatitis C is a viral infection caused by the hepatitis C virus (HCV) that primarily affects the liver.
 An estimated ~2.4 million Americans are living with chronic hepatitis C, though many are undiagnosed.
 The virus is transmitted through blood-to-blood contact, with risk factors including past IV drug use, blood transfusions before 1992, and certain healthcare exposures.
 The transformative development of direct-acting antiviral (DAA) medications has made hepatitis C curable in approximately ~95-99% of patients, yet awareness of this curability remains low.
 The CDC recommends universal hepatitis C screening for all adults aged 18 and older.
 Patients frequently search online after receiving a positive test result or learning about risk factors.